 -Not doing a trademark search to be sure that the name is available for use, and that there is no other business that registered that same or confusingly similar name already.

 -Choosing a generic or merely descriptive name as your brand name or trademark because a generic name can never be a registered trademark, and a merely descriptive name cannot be protected either unless there is an acquired secondary meaning.

 -Not filing for your trademark registration at the right time by either trying to file too late or too soon.

 -Not filing for trademark registration through a lawyer

 -Not keeping track of renewals for your registered trademarks.
 Failure to renew your registration in a timely manner can cause you to lose your protection forever.

 Thank you for reading this blog post about the top five trademark mistakes to avoid as a business owner and entrepreneur!
-If you need help with your intellectual property or brand registration process please schedule your free video call here.
+If you need help with your intellectual property or brand registration process contact me here for your free 15-minute call with me.

 Get Your FREE Guide On Creating a Scalable Business that is Legally Compliant & Protected